-In Minnesota, couples may enter into agreements which determine what happens to their finances and property in the event that the marriage ends in divorce, separation, or in the event of the death of one of them.
+In Minnesota, couples may enter into agreements that determine what happens to their finances and property in the event that the marriage ends in divorce, separation, or in the event of the death of one of them.
 Such agreements are called antenuptial agreements (sometimes referred to as a prenuptial agreement or “prenup”).

 In most instances, antenuptial agreements are used to protect assets an individual wants to keep separate from marital property, but these contracts can also be used to determine how marital debt will be paid off, how spousal maintenance will be structured, and what will happen to assets in the event that the spouse in whose name the assets are held predeceases the other spouse.